Also known as:

 Education and training

-You can work as a jackaroo/jillaroo without any formal qualifications and get training on the job.
-However, entry into this occupation may be improved by obtaining a qualification in agriculture or rural operations.
+It is possible to work as a jackaroo or jillaroo without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in agriculture, rural operations or a related area.

-The Certificate II and Certificate III in Agriculture, and the Certificate II and Certificate III in Rural Operations are offered at TAFE Colleges and other registered training organisations throughout Western Australia.
+Certificate II and Certificate III in Agriculture, and Certificate II and Certificate III in Rural Operations are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+Browse courses through Jobs and Skills WA and search on the My Skills website to find a registered provider near you.

 Apprenticeships and traineeships